 Right.
 But, but suffice to say, anger is not something that I express easily.
 And when I do express it and, you know, I’m, I’m an Italian woman, so of course I, you know, feel anger and when I do express it, especially in a work situation, I can get very hard on myself.
 And so I’ll give you an example.
 I had a a staff member who just, we just didn’t get along.
 And he, he had opinions.
 I had opinions.
 I didn’t feel like, you know, we were gelling at all, but what surprised me more than anything is we would end up in almost screaming matches at each other.
 Oh, yes, yes.

 Christy: I ended up in the middle of that as well.
 I think I’ve been in not screaming, but I’ve been in the receiving end.
 Yeah.
 Yeah.

 Dr. Josephine Palermo (23:30):

-And, and so, so my reaction to that you know, at first was either, I was very hard on myself and, but, but what I, what I did was then, and I did this by actually talking to someone else, talking to a peer, because sometimes you need sounding board.
+And it’s always surprising and it’s always it always makes me wanna sort of step back.
+And, and so, so my reaction to that you know, at first was either, I was very hard on myself and, but, but what I, what I did was then, and I did this by actually talking to someone else, talking to a peer, because sometimes you need that sounding board.
 It doesn’t come naturally.
 If you just listen to your own voice in your own head.
 So I spoke to a peer that I trusted and what, what I had to do was kind of work on, you know, what I was, what I was feeling.
 So I noticed, what am I feeling?
 Why am I getting so angry?
-What is happening in my body?
-When I get angry like that?
+What is happening in my body when I get angry like that?
 What, what, what am I hearing from that other person that triggers that?
 So I was noticing that, and then I felt, I, you know, I did go into sort of that, self-compassion where I thought, well, well, you know, I’m not perfect.

 Dr. Josephine Palermo (24:21):